alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/virtual-boards/qemux86.rst

 Overview
 ********

-AllScenariOS supports running the software stack into an virtual environment using Qemu.
+All Scenario OS supports running the software stack into an virtual environment using Qemu.

 Building OHOS image
 ===================